dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker-end

-An [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics) overload lets you pass in [AzureAppServicesDiagnosticsSettings](/dotnet/api/microsoft.extensions.logging.azureappservices.azureappservicesdiagnosticssettings) with which you can override default settings, such as the logging output template, blob name, and file size limit. (*Output template* is a message template that's applied to all logs on top of the one that you provide when you call an `ILogger` method.)
+An [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics) overload lets you pass in [AzureAppServicesDiagnosticsSettings](/dotnet/api/microsoft.extensions.logging.azureappservices.azureappservicesdiagnosticssettings) which can override default settings, such as the logging output template, blob name, and file size limit. (*Output template* is a message template that's applied to all logs on top of what's provided with an `ILogger` method call.)

 When you deploy to an App Service app, the app honors the settings in the [Diagnostic Logs](https://azure.microsoft.com/documentation/articles/web-sites-enable-diagnostic-log/#enablediag) section of the **App Service** page of the Azure portal.
 When these settings are updated, the changes take effect immediately without requiring a restart or redeployment of the app.